quantsbin/BiblioPixel/doc/index.rst

 * Animations can be put together without any programming...

-* ...but it's also easy to write your own animations, drivers and layouts.
+* ...but it's also easy to write your own animations, drivers and layouts in Python.

 * There's a high-performance WebGL visualizer